Follow the step by step process or choose what situation that best describes you:

 After completing all requirements, you will be instructed to submit the proper application and fees for your ball call.
 The Law Society will arrange for your call ceremony.
 Once your bar call date is confirmed, you must submit an Application to Commence Active Practice and attend the scheduled call ceremony before you can practice as a Manitoba lawyer.

 After completing these requirements, you must apply to become a Saskatchewan lawyer.
-This involves signing the Law Society Roll at the Regina Law Society office.
+This involves signing the Law Society Roll at the Regina Law Society office and paying fees.
 Your Application for Admission as a Lawyer must be submitted and approved before appointments to sign the roll are made.
 Formal presentation ceremonies to introduce newly admitted lawyers to the Court are conducted in the fall.

-You must complete the Nova Scotia Barristers Society Bar Admission Course and Articling before becoming a lawyer in the province.
-The Bar Admissions process consists of a Skills Course covering Practice Management Skills (online); Interviewing, Negotiation and Litigation Skills (in-person at the Society offices in Halifax); Legal Writing Skills (online) and Legal Drafting Skills (online).
+The Bar Admissions process of the Nova Scotia Barristers Society involves completing a Skills Course and year of Articling, and a Bar Examination.
+The Skills Course covers Practice Management Skills (online); Interviewing, Negotiation and Litigation Skills (in-person at the Society offices in Halifax); Legal Writing Skills (online) and Legal Drafting Skills (online).

 You must then take a two-day essay format Bar Examination, testing your knowledge and skills in: